Prior to the pre-camp meetings, the 3 leaders will meet to discuss the following:

 - Staging Area 1

 - People and Small or Light Items Area (items to go into helicopter baggage compartment).
 Should be well away from, and level with or lower than landing site.
 Light items do not go into the sling and they fit best into the rear luggage compartment, campers gather here in groups with their daypacks, tent, sleeping bag and pad.
 Load one camper at a time, rear seat first, then front.
-The loadmaster will help campers with seat belts and headsets, hand in day packs if appropriate, close and latch back door first, then the front door (doors are able to hit each other).
+The loadmaster will help campers with seat belts and headsets, close and latch back door first, then the front door (doors are able to hit each other).

 - Staging Area 2